 3 – Next step.

-The 3rd card represent the alchemical process called Fermentation.
+The 3rd card represents the alchemical process called Fermentation.

 Fermentation represents the rotting of a substance, usually of an organic nature, often accompanied by the release of gas bubbles.
 (Example: convert sugar to alcohol).